Wildwood, Alberta

 Wildwood is a hamlet in west-central Alberta, Canada within Yellowhead County.
-It is located on the Yellowhead Highway (Highway 16), approximately 112 km west of Edmonton and 82 km east of Edson.
+It is on the Yellowhead Highway (Highway 16), approximately 112 km west of Edmonton and 82 km east of Edson.
 The Yellowhead Highway's intersection with Cowboy Trail (Highway 22) is 9 km east of the hamlet.
 The Lobstick River, which flows from Chip Lake to the west, runs through the hamlet.

 Statistics Canada recognizes Wildwood as a designated place.

+Farming and ranching are an important part of Wildwood's economy.
+The Wildwood and District Agricultural Society was organized in 1939 and holds an Agricultural Fair every August.

 History

 Originally named Junkins, Wildwood was established in 1908 by a group of 20 African-American immigrants as a block settlement.
 The new Black Canadian homesteaders arrived from Oklahoma and Texas, just three years after Alberta became a province in 1905.
-The railway arrived in Junkins in 1908.
+The Grand Trunk Pacific Railway arrived in Junkins in 1908.
 People arriving at "end of steel" transferred their goods to wagons and travelled to their homesteads.